sung-goo-kim/ros2_java/README.md

 ### Download and Build ROS 2 Java for Android

-> TODO: This section needs updated instructions for ROS 2 Dashing and newer

 The Android setup is slightly more complex, you'll need the SDK and NDK installed, and an Android device where you can run the examples.

 Make sure to download at least the SDK for Android Lollipop (or greater), the examples require the API level 21 at least and NDK 14.